dknx01/wsa_public/README.md

    Logos must be provided as svg file.

-   Helper images must be proived as png files.
+   Helper images must be provided as png files.